-Although Cyrus had not encountered as much resistance to the conjectured aspect of the story, I have seen such questioning in the comments section of articles relating to the film.
-In those comments people have labeled the film as non-scriptural.
-In reality it is scriptural.
+Although Cyrus had not encountered as much resistance to the conjectured aspect of the story, I have seen such questioning in the “comments” section of articles relating to the film.
+In those comments, people have labeled the film as non-scriptural.
+In reality, it is scriptural.
 The exile into Egypt is in Scripture.
 Additionally the elements of that film that are in Scripture, the Annunciation, birth, and Epiphany arrival of the Magi follow the narrative rather closely.
 As far as the conjecturing of the events in Egypt, there is nothing, as Cyrus stated, that would go against the spirit of the Biblical persons and events.
-As stated elsewhere in this interview and thoughts, there is benefit to such imagining the life that the Holy Family and others lived.
-When we can see similarities, that they faced struggles, perhaps similar in nature, it can offer hope and be a source of comfort and strength.
+As stated elsewhere in this interview and thoughts, there is a benefit to such imagining the life that the Holy Family and others lived.
+When we can see similarities to us in living our lives and that they faced struggles, perhaps similar in nature, it can offer hope and be a source of comfort and strength.

 Whether a new or seasoned disciple, one lives out one’s faith, calling, and experience of God on a variety of levels and in a variety of ways.
 There is God’s love for us and grace given to us, ultimately expressed in Jesus.
 This is the heart and soul of our faith and life.
 There is also the calling to discipleship; following and proclaiming the truth of Christ through words and, especially, deeds to a broken and often hostile world.
 This is the backbone of service.

-In The Young Messiah, one experiences this heart and soul primarily through Jesus, Mary and Joseph.
-One also experiences the call to be a backbone of service through the character of Mary, and Joseph and their acceptance of God’s call, and the transformational call of Severus, a tortured instrument who hears the call to change his loyalty from the preeminent earthly power, Rome, to the ultimate power and King of all Kings.
+In The Young Messiah, one experiences this heart and soul primarily through Jesus, Mary, and Joseph.
+One also experiences the call to be a backbone of service through the character of Mary, and Joseph and their acceptance of God’s call in raising Jesus.
+One also experiences the transformational call of Severus, a tortured instrument who hears the call to change his loyalty from the preeminent earthly power, Rome, to the ultimate power and King of all Kings.
 For most of us for whom God’s is not an easy call to accept nor transformation to make, it is helpful to see characters share our struggles and, through God’s grace and power, accept redemption and transformation.